The sections of the "Design" module

 Move up / down

-Adjust the order that the fonts are used in the browser.
-If the client does not support the first font because it is not installed, all subsequent fonts are tried one after the other.
+Changes the order in which the browser uses the fonts.
+If the client does not support the first font because it is not installed, all subsequent fonts are tried one after another.

-The style properties of the element are displayed here in a table where they are sorted by groups.
+The element's style properties are displayed here in a table, organized by group.

 Save CSS

-Please note that own comments will not be saved.
+Please note that your own comments will not be preserved in the CSS.

-To change the properties of text or links in Table cells, an a or span must be appended to the selector.
+To set the properties of text or links in To modify table cells, you must append "a" or "span" to the selector.

 Example: